spurtzel/SuSe/reproducibility_submission/README.md

 - **Reproducibility hardware.** We ran the reproducibility on a system with an Intel i7-1265U processor (**10 cores/12 threads; @4.80 GHz**) and **32GB RAM**.

-- **Smaller sample sizes.** Experiments can also be run with sample sizes reduced by 80% compared to the paper (see §5 Running options & orchestration).
+- **Smaller sample sizes.** Experiments can also be run with sample sizes reduced by 80% compared to the paper (see §3.1 & §5).
 This allows much faster execution while still yielding results and trends close to those in the paper.
 We especially recommend this option for weaker systems.

 ## 2.1 Docker image overview